 What to Look for

 While Kentucky bourbons typically hover around 45 percent, there are some that jump up to 50 percent or more.
-If you’re looking to mix your bourbon into a cocktail, this is a good thing.
-Higher proof bourbons can stand up to strong flavors and make themselves known in a drink.
+If you’re looking to mix your bourbon into a cocktail, this is a good thing: higher proof bourbons can stand up to strong flavors and make themselves known in a drink.
 But if you’re simply looking to sip on a bourbon, you might want to stick to a more gentle ABV (or plan to temper your high-proof bottle with a nice piece of ice).

-Not all bourbons carry age statements, but it can be a good indication of the drinking experience you can expect.
-More contact with the barrel means more of those woodsy vanilla notes.
+Not all bourbons carry age statements, but those that do offer a helpful indication of the drinking experience you can expect: more contact with the barrel means more of those woodsy vanilla notes.
 The generally accepted optimal age for bourbon is anywhere between 5-12 years.
 But if you’re willing to pony up a good chunk of change, you can also find bourbons that are nearly 30 years old.

-If you see “single barrel” on a label, then you know that the bourbon in that bottle came from one particular barrel.
-It is not a blend of multiple barrels as most bourbons are.
-That means the bourbon is unique, as every barrel has gone on its own journey, expanding and contracting with the heat in its own, specific way.
-If you’re interested in tasting the pure expression of a distillery, try a single barrel bourbon from them.
+If you see “single barrel” on a label, then you know that the bourbon in that bottle came from one particular barrel, and isn't a blend of multiple barrels as most bourbons are.
+That means the bourbon is unique, as every barrel has gone on its own journey, expanding and contracting with the heat in its own specific way.
+If you’re interested in tasting the pure expression of a distillery, try one of their single barrel bourbon offerings.

 What makes bourbon different from other whiskeys?